andrewtscott/GettingAndCleaningData_Project/README.md

 ```
 ** WARNING: Remember to use forward slashes '/' instead of backslashes '\' when using the `setwd` command in Windows **
 ##Output
-After the script has been sucessfully ran there will be an output file named `tidy_data.txt` in the same folder that the `run_analysis.R` file is in.
+After the script has been sucessfully run there will be an output file named `tidy_data.txt` in the same folder that the `run_analysis.R` file is in.